CyberGhost vs Surfshark Review 2024: Which VPN is Better?

 I compared the VPNs’ performances across 13 categories.
 After thorough analysis, CyberGhost was the overall victor of this exercise.
 However, Surfshark’s IP address rotator and Invisible to Devices features still make it an excellent choice for online privacy.

 Overall, CyberGhost is more of an all-rounder in all aspects.
 It’s best for bandwidth-intensive tasks like torrenting and gaming due to its specialized servers, with adequate security and privacy.
 What’s best, you can try CyberGhost risk-free with its 45-day money-back guarantee.
-Editors’ Note: CyberGhost VPN and this site are in the same ownership group.
+Editor’s Note: Transparency is one of our core values at WizCase, so you should know we are in the same ownership group as CyberGhost VPN.
+However, this does not affect our review process, as we adhere to a strict testing methodology.

 Try CyberGhost risk-free